Offenburg, Germany: What to pack, what to wear, and when to go [2023]

 Waterproof snow boots

-In addition to day-to-day shoes, it's important to bring snow boots.
-For visiting Offenburg, we suggest these boots:
+In addition to standard shoes, it's important to bring snow boots.
+For traveling to Offenburg, we suggest these boots:

 Waterproof jacket that can be used in snow